vorobalek/autobackend/README.md

 ### Defaults

-By default, two filter parameters are always available for any GET request (returning a list of entities) or GraphQL queries, to manage pagination:
+By default, two filter parameters are always available for any GET request (returning a list of entities) or GraphQL queries to manage pagination:

 - `skipCount`: number
 - `takeCount`: number

-### Generic
+### Custom Filtering

-The `[GenericFilter]` attribute designates a model property as filterable in the generated entity.
+The `[GenericFilter]` attribute marks a model property as filterable in the generated filter model.

 ```csharp
 [GenericEntity(